 In search of the best printing process for your branded workwear?
 Look no further than this article.

 When creating your personalised clothing, you can choose to have your design printed or embroidered.
-Although it can be a matter of personal choice, you should consider some key factors – such as the type of garment you are looking to personalise, the size and the complexity of your design, the purpose of your clothing.
+Although it can be a matter of personal choice, you should consider some key factors – such as the type of garment you are looking to personalise, the size and the complexity of your design, and the purpose of your clothing.

 What is the difference?